xenova/transformers.js/docs/source/tutorials/vanilla-js.md

 …and many more.
 See a full overview [here.](https://huggingface.co/docs/transformers.js/pipelines#tasks)

 The second argument in the `pipeline()` function specifies which underlying model we would like to use to solve the given task, as each task can usually be solved by many different models.
-We will use `'Xenova/detr-resnet-50'`, as it is a reasonable small (43MB) but powerful model for object detection in images.
+We will use `'Xenova/detr-resnet-50'`, as it is a reasonably small (43MB) but powerful model for object detection in images.

 After we’ve awaited this function to run we’ll tell the user that the app is ready to be used.